samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/README.md

 <img src="https://github.com/samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/blob/21ce40a21d24490d6204c3125761939db9bec0ec/Pictures/Coherence_Plot.png" width="500">

-Through the above plots we see that the perplexity scores have a slow decline with the number of topics and there is a sudden decline after 15 topics.
+Through the above plots, we see that the perplexity scores have a slow decline with the number of topics and there is a sudden decline after 15 topics.
 The coherence plot shows an overall decline with few spikes.
 The selection for the number of topics as **7** is based on the value of coherence score of **0.595** and a perplexity score of **-7.38**.
 We desire a higher value of coherence rather than giving more focus to the perplexity score.
-The current scores indicate that our model is doing a fine job in identifying keywords and topics across the notes.
-However, there is scope of improvement in these metrics which we can achieve using advanced data pre-processing techniques and also we can explore advanced unsupervised approaches to deal with clinical notes.
+The current scores indicate that our model is doing a fine job of identifying keywords and topics across the notes.
+However, there is the scope of improvement in these metrics which we can achieve using advanced data pre-processing techniques and also we can explore advanced unsupervised approaches to deal with clinical notes.

 ## Potential Results and Discussions:
-As our aim is to identify semantically similar phrases from the patient notes that match the medically termed features, we plan to use a micro-averaged F1 score and Exact Match score to evaluate the overlap of the predicted phrase spans with the span of the labels.
-As it can be seen in the table above, TK-instruct base model being a bigger model with 220 million parameters is better able to extract relevant phrases on mild fine tuning when compared to the TK-instruct small model.
+As we aim to identify semantically similar phrases from the patient notes that match the medically termed features, we plan to use a micro-averaged F1 score and Exact Match score to evaluate the overlap of the predicted phrase spans with the span of the labels.
+As can be seen in the table above, the TK-instruct base model being a bigger model with 220 million parameters is better able to extract relevant phrases on mild fine-tuning when compared to the TK-instruct small model.

 ## References
 1. Mihir Parmar, Swaroop Mishra, Mirali Purohit, Man Luo, Murad Mohammad, and Chitta Baral.
 2022.
 In-BoXBART: Get Instructions into Biomedical Multi-Task Learning.
 In Findings of the Association for Computational Linguistics: NAACL 2022, pages 112–128, Seattle, United States.
 Association for Computational Linguistics.